kaysmall19/reading-notes/Learning Markdown.md

 Emphasis is used with asteriks and underscores.

 There are two types of lists ordered and unordered.
-Unordered lists use bullet points,etc.
+Unordered lists use bullet points,etc.<br>
 Order lists use numbers.